Skip to main content

 Mandatory Employee Benefits in New Zealand

-In New Zealand, two key employee benefits are mandatory by law:
+In New Zealand, key employee benefits and entitlements include:

 • Accident Compensation Scheme (ACC): New Zealand offers accident insurance cover for all citizens, residents, and temporary visitors through the Accident Compensation Corporation (ACC).
-This “no-fault” scheme covers injuries regardless of who caused them and helps with rehabilitation and treatment costs to assist individuals in returning to work and daily life.
+This no-fault scheme covers injuries regardless of who caused them and helps with rehabilitation and treatment costs.

 Supplemental Employee Benefits